webix-hub/gitbook-webix-jet/chapter1.md

 ![](top_top_data.png)

 The described way of inserting subviews into the main view is an alternative to specifying the necessary subview directly in the main view code.

+A demo that illustrates the process of adding a subview into an application is given [here](https://github.com/webix-hub/jet-demos/tree/02_subview).

 ## Loading data with models